Article

 Children's work is to learn and get the best education possible.
 If their eyesight is compromised, this work can be severely impacted, such as myopia and difficulties to follow the teacher.
 Since eye exams and vision tests are not mandatory in Indian schools, the Aloka Vision Program fills a gap in public healthcare by providing free eye exams, vision tests and eyeglasses to underprivileged children in government schools.
 Each month, hundreds of underprivileged children are screened, provided with eyeglasses if needed, and referred to partner eye clinics if a more comprehensive eye exam is required.
 We've partnered with the Lions Club for this school initiative, and it's gratifying to see that so many teachers and students appreciate the work we do together.

-In 2022/23, Aloka conducted over 200 camps in 220 schools, screened over 96,000 people and provided glasses to 6,000 beneficiaries through the Lions Club partnership in government schools in Karnataka, Goa and Chittoor districts of Andhra Pradesh.
-Approximately 2,500 children were referred to partner hospitals and eye clinics for further intervention.
+Since the program started, Aloka conducted over 650 school eye camps, screened over 234,000 people and provided glasses to 32,000 beneficiaries through the Lions Club partnership in government schools in Karnataka, Goa and Chittoor districts of Andhra Pradesh.
+Approximately 2,800 children were referred to partner hospitals and eye clinics for further intervention.
 Once again, the numbers illustrate the great need for these services to be taken directly to those who need them.
 And the numbers, as well as the impact and appreciation of the schools, teachers, children and Lions Club members for our initiative, motivate ZEISS to continue.

 About the Aloka Vision Programme